 Abraham Lincoln Boyhood Home near Elizabethtown is the farm where the Lincoln family resided from 1811 to 1816.
 It was here,

 with his parents, Nancy and Thomas, that Abraham Lincoln had his earliest recollections in life.
 Facilities and services are limited.
 Buildings and cabins serve as exterior exhibits only.
 Radio transmitter provides information.
-Grounds open daily during daylight hours year round.
+Grounds open daily 9:00 am to 5:00 pm year round.
 Memorial Day to Labor Day enjoy morning nature hikes and a 2:00pm family program.
 Lunching area.
 Free.

 Abraham Lincoln Boyhood Home is one of the many places to visit along Kentucky's Lincoln Heritage Trail.